Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Grooming ✂️

 Blessed with short but thick and wiry coats, most Schneagles shed very little and require infrequent grooming.
 Brushing once per week is enough to keep their hypoallergenic coats looking great.
-Combine this with monthly visits for teeth cleaning, bathing, and nail trimming, and your Schneagle will stay in fine health.
+Combine this with regular teeth cleaning, bathing, and nail trimming, and your Schneagle will stay healthy.

 Health and Conditions ❤️

-Neither the Schnauzer nor the Beagle is afflicted with commonly occurring hereditary diseases – a trait that the Schneagle shares, as well.
-Still, they may rarely experience any of the following conditions:
+Neither the Schnauzer nor the Beagle is afflicted with commonly occurring hereditary diseases, which is a trait that the Schneagle shares.
+Still, they can experience any of the following conditions:

 Minor Conditions